Sean Mahoney

 Sean Mahoney (born August 12, 1988) is an American former breaststroke swimmer.

+Early life

 A native of Rio Vista, California, Mahoney was a collegiate swimmer for West Virginia University and UC Berkeley.

+Career

 In 2009, Mahoney competed in the Duel in the Pool and came third in the 200 m breaststroke.
 He placed fifth in the 200 m breaststroke at that year's World University Games, having earlier broken the games record in the semi-finals.

-Mahoney was given a six-month suspension in 2010 after testing positive for the stimulant methylhexaneamine.
+She was given a six-month suspension in 2010 after testing positive for the stimulant methylhexaneamine.
 At the 2011 Pan American Games in Guadalajara, Mahoney won a gold medal for the United States in the 200 m breaststroke, setting a games record in the process.
 The previous record was set by Kyle Salyards in 2003.
 Mahoney won four 200 m breaststroke meets in the 2012 FINA Swimming World Cup.